The below information is intended to provide the latest updates of our involvement in the response to COVID-19 through

 We are just one part of the team working in each Managed Isolation and Quarantine Facility.
 Each team has representatives from Ministry of Health (health and wellbeing), Defence (admin and logistics), Police and Aviation Security (security) and Ministry of Social Development (welfare).
 Some facilities also have contracted security guards provided by private firms.

-Brigadier Jim Bliss is currently seconded to the All of Government COVID-19 National response as the Head of Managed Isolation and Quarantine.
-Brigadier Bliss took over the role from Air Commodore Darren Webb in December 2020.
+Brigadier Rose King is currently seconded to the All of Government COVID-19 National response as the Head of Managed Isolation and Quarantine.